gravitational/teleport/rfd/0026-custom-approval-conditions.md

 request state with that exact set of roles).
 Taking this strategy, the access request in the above example would remain in a `PENDING` state because `alice`, `bob`, and `carol` effectively proposed three separate possible outcomes.
 Each possible outcome only has one supporting review, failing to meet the threshold of `2`.
-This doesn't eliminate the possibility of nondeterminism due to ordering (after all, 4 people voting for two possible states still results in a race), but it does ensure that no `APPROVED` state is reached that wasn't exactly supported by the requisite number of approvals.
+This doesn't elminate the possibility of nondeterminism due to ordering (after all, 4 people voting for two possible states still results in a race), but it does ensure that no `APPROVED` state is reached that wasn't exactly supported by the requisite number of approvals.
 Whether this is better than simply disabling the role override feature in the